KaidanIM/Kaidan/README.md

  * `cmake .. -DI18N=1`
  * `make -j<number of threads>`

-You can now run Kaidan:
+Now you can run Kaidan:

  * `./kaidan`